Superbition/Celestte-Docs/docs/using_voltis/routing.md

 });
 ```

-The example above demonstrates a range of functionality by the Polyel Router, you can nest Routing Groups with different attributes.
+The example above demonstrates a range of functionality by the Voltis Router, you can nest Routing Groups with different attributes.
 Each route being defined will always use the attributes from the parent first, so the `/api` prefix gets applied first and then the `/data` prefix for routes within that group.

 As you have seen, we can apply prefixes to our routing groups but we can also apply middleware as well.
 This is useful for when you want multiple routes to share the same middleware but don’t want to define that middleware manually for every route, so we can set it as an attribute: